 The general public, but specific groups can be targeted.

-To get involved, please complete an Expression of Interest form [Festival of Ideas internal expression of interest form 2018 (MS Word , 53kb)] with an outline of what you would like to contribute.
-All submissions will be moderated by a panel of Associate Deans for Research or their representatives.
+To get involved, please complete an Internal Application form (deadline Monday 28 October 2019) with an outline of what you would like to contribute.
+All submissions will be moderated by a Festival panel.

 We are now requesting submissions for the Festival programme.
-Please submit an Expression of Interest form [Festival of Ideas internal expression of interest form 2018 (MS Word , 53kb)] by Monday 23 October 2017.
+Please submit an Internal Application Form by Monday 28 October 2019.
 When submitted, these will be moderated, and we shall get in touch to let you know whether your submission is going to be supported in the programme.

 I deeply believe that it is very important for us as academics to communicate with the wider public and the Festival of Ideas provides a fantastic platform for us to do that.